larseggert/ietf-and-trust/draft-eggert-ietf-and-trust.md

 Trust to different aspects of the IETF standards process.
 This document intends to complement these existing documents, capturing the expectations the IETF community has about the structure and operation of the Trust.
-Due to the separation between the Trust and the IETF, this document cannot go beyond describing the expectations of the IETF community, but it may still be useful to the Trustees - most of which are selected out of this community - to see them written down.
+In addition this document clarifies the relationship between the Trust and the IETF and the applicability of BCPs that cover the IETF as a whole, without specific mention of the Trust.

 # Community Expectations about the IETF Trust {#expect}